What are thyroid nodules?

 Men get thyroid nodules too.

-No. There are two main reasons why your endocrinologist or endocrine surgeon will recommend thyroid surgery to remove thyroid nodules.
+No. There are two main reasons why your endocrinologist or endocrine surgeon will recommend thyroid surgery, or a thyroidectomy to remove thyroid nodules.

 - Concern for a diagnosis of cancer or an “indeterminate” biopsy